element-hq/synapse/docs/usage/configuration/config_documentation.md

 The `server_name` name will appear at the end of usernames and room addresses created on your server.
 For example if the `server_name` was example.com, usernames on your server would be in the format `@user:example.com`

-In most cases you should avoid using a matrix specific subdomain such as matrix.example.com or synapse.example.com as the `server_name` for the same reasons you wouldn’t use user@email.example.com as your email address.
+In most cases you should avoid using a matrix specific subdomain such as matrix.example.com or synapse.example.com as the `server_name` for the same reasons you wouldn't use user@email.example.com as your email address.
 See [here](../../delegate.md) for information on how to host Synapse on a subdomain while preserving a clean `server_name`.

 The `server_name` cannot be changed later so it is important to configure this correctly before you start Synapse.
 It should be all lowercase and may contain an explicit port.